thesaadarshad/myjson.tools/README.md

 - **French** (fr)
 - **German** (de)

-The selected language and theme are automatically saved in your browser's localStorage.
+The selected language, theme, and mode are automatically saved in your browser's localStorage.

 ## Design Philosophy